Strategic Decision Making: Meaning and Process

 Helps Define Goals and Objectives: Strategic decision-making enables businesses to clearly define their long-term goals and objectives by analyzing current market trends, consumer needs, and competition.

-Increases Competitiveness: Businesses can gain a competitive edge in the market by making strategic decisions.
+Increases Competitiveness: Strategic decisions can give businesses a competitive edge in the market.
 Analyzing competitors' strengths and weaknesses helps identify opportunities for growth and development.

-Enhances Financial Performance: Strategic decision-making can lead to improved financial performance by identifying opportunities for cost-cutting and revenue generation, resulting in increased profitability and growth.
+Enhances Financial Performance: Strategic decision-making can improve financial performance by identifying opportunities for cost-cutting and revenue generation, resulting in increased profitability and growth.

 Improves Risk Management: Assessing potential risks and benefits of different options helps businesses make informed decisions that minimize exposure to risks and maximize chances of success.